kyma-project/test-infra/performance-tools/docs/performance-test-cluster-setup.md

       GRANT ALL ON "database" TO "writeUser"
       GRANT READ ON "database" TO "readUser"
       ```

-2. Grafana
-   Configure Grafana to use `readUser` to read the metrics from influxDB.
-3. Configure the GKE cluster:
+5. Configure the GKE cluster:
   * Export the required variables into shell:
       ```bash
       export GCLOUD_PROJECT_NAME="project-name"